Mateusz Morawiecki: Finance Minister (2016–2017)

-Prime Minister of Poland (2017–present)
+Prime Minister (2017–2023)

+First term (2017–2019)

 In December 2017, Jarosław Kaczyński, the Chairman of the Law and Justice party, declared that he no longer had confidence in Beata Szydło to be the party's prime ministerial candidate, in part due to perceived conflict between her and other European Union leaders.
 With her position untenable, Szydło resigned, and Morawiecki quickly won internal party approval to be nominated as her successor.
 He was sworn in as prime minister of Poland on 11 December, immediately appointing Szydło as his deputy.
 In his first major address to Sejm, he pledged "continuity" rather than radical change.

 In January 2018, following a highly public racist incident in Warsaw, Morawiecki declared: "There is no place in Poland for racism.
 The attack on a girl because of her skin color deserves the strongest condemnation.
 We shall do everything to make Poland safe for everyone."

 At the Munich Security Conference on 17 February that year, Morawiecki said "it is not going to be seen as criminal to say that there were Polish perpetrators, as there were Jewish perpetrators, as there were Russian perpetrators, as there were Ukrainian perpetrators, not only German perpetrators."
 His remark roused controversy and prompted criticism by prominent Israeli politicians, including Israeli prime minister Benjamin Netanyahu and Israeli President Reuven Rivlin.
 The crisis was resolved in late June that year when the Polish and Israeli prime ministers issued a joint communiqué endorsing research into the Jewish Holocaust and condemning the expression, "Polish concentration camps".

 As other Visegrád Group leaders, Morawiecki opposes any compulsory EU long-term quota on redistribution of migrants.
 In May 2018, Morawiecki said: "Proposals by the European Union that impose quotas on us hit the very foundations of national sovereignty."

-In July 2018 Morawiecki said he "will not rest" until "the whole truth" of the World War II-era massacres in Volhynia and Eastern Galicia has been explained.
-Between 1942 and 1945, members of the Ukrainian Insurgent Army (UPA) killed up to 100,000 civilians in nowadays Western Ukraine.
+In July 2018, Morawiecki said he "will not rest" until "the whole truth" of the World War II-era massacres in Volhynia and Eastern Galicia has been explained.
+Between 1942 and 1945, members of the Ukrainian Insurgent Army (UPA) killed up to 100,000 civilians in what is now Western Ukraine.

 On the issue of Brexit, Morawiecki told the BBC in January 2019 that more and more Polish people are returning to Poland from the UK and he hoped the trend would continue to help boost the Polish economy.

-In January 2019 Morawiecki said that "Hitler's Germany fed on fascist ideology...
+In January 2019, Morawiecki said that "Hitler's Germany fed on fascist ideology...
 But all the evil came from this (German) state and we cannot forget that, because otherwise we relativise evil."
 Morawiecki wants Germany to pay World War II reparations for the destruction it caused during World War II.
 In August 2019, he said that "Poland has yet to receive proper compensation from Germany… We lost six million people over the course of the war — many more than did countries that received major reparations."